 Even though the primary goal of this plan is to accelerate characterization activities in support of the TWRS mission, a specific near-term task has been initiated to collect necessary characterization data to (1) ensure all tanks with safety issues are properly identified, and (2) resolve specific tank waste safety issues.
 This task is driven by a growing acceptance that tank waste historical records alone are too uncertain to allow an acceptable determination of whether a specific tank is safe, conditionally safe, or unsafe, and whether it belongs on a Watch List.
-This task commits TWRS to accomplish a comprehensive hazardous vapors, flammable gas, organic, ferrocyanides, and high heat safety screening sampling and analysis activity on each of the 177 HLW tanks within 3 years of the date of acceptance of the Recommendation 93-5 (October 1996).
+This task commits TWRS to accomplish a comprehensive hazardous vapors, flammable gas, organic, ferrocyanides, and high heat safety screening sampling and analysis activity on each of the 177 HLW tanks within 3 years of the date of acceptance of the Recommendation 93-5 (October 1996) and to complete safety-related sampling and analysis of all Watch List tanks within two years.

-A commitment is also made to sample as many of the tanks as practical within a specific tank farm to minimize the time associated with decontaminating the sampling equipment prior to over the road travel to another tank farm.
-A commitment is also made to optimize the sampling order of tanks within a tank farm to maximize the number of Watch List tanks sampled and screened in the first two years.
-Even though this accelerated sampling technique may cause some tanks presently on the Watch List not to be safety screened within the two year period suggested by the DNFSB, the technique provides much greater assurance that all 177 tanks will be safety screened within the three year period specified within 93-5.
+A commitment is also made to sample as many of the tanks as practical within a specific tank farm subject to meeting the two and three year commitments.
+This strategy will minimize the time associated with decontaminating the sampling equipment prior to over the road travel to another tank farm.
+The technique provides much greater assurance that all 177 tanks will be safety screened within the three year period specified within 93-5.
 Of the 177 waste tanks, only 128 tanks should need to be core sampled.
 The reduction in the number of tanks to be sampled is due to tanks which have already been sampled, tanks which are empty or close to empty, and tanks which contain only liquid.
 The latter two categories will be sampled with alternate sampling means.
 This reduced number of tanks requiring core sampling will contribute to completion of tank characterization within the time-frame specified in Recommendation 93-5.

 This task commits the site to taking 2 or more full depth screening core samples from each tank sampled until the technical basis activity within Task 1 is completed.
 Finally, this task commits the site to the prompt development via the DQO process of an analytical package for screening core samples that utilize "macro-measures" (such as calorimetry for energetic reactions, Total Organic Carbon (TOC) for fuel content, and gross alpha for fissile material estimation) and minimal mixing of core components in order to determine within 45 days of sampling whether the core sample data indicates that a tank meets the criteria for the safe, conditionally safe, or unsafe category.
-Additional analytical work per safety-issue specific DQOs is required for tanks determined to be conditionally safe or unsafe.
+Additional analytical work per safety-issue specific DOOs is required for tanks determined to be conditionally safe or unsafe.